 Scoop the filling into each of the jalapeno halves.
 You’ll want them slightly more full than the top of the jalapeno sides, the top will get a nice, toasty char while in the oven.

 Arrange the jalapenos on a baking sheet, lined in parchment paper for easy cleanup.
 Bake until the jalapenos are tender, about 20 minutes.
 Let them cool for about 5 minutes.

 Serve them hot with an extra sprinkle of chopped chives and sea salt.
 Enjoy!

 The poppers will not keep for long and are not made for storing, but I don’t think you will have to worry about that as they will fly off the serving tray.

 Jalapeno Popper Variations

 For jalapeno popper variations, I’ll offer a few recommendations.

 Bacon WRAPPED jalapeno poppers.
-This is for all of you next level bacon lovers that don’t find bits of bacon to be enough.
+This is for all of you next-level bacon lovers who don’t find bits of bacon to be enough.

 To accomplish this, you skip the original bacon instructions.
 You will need the same amount of strips of bacon as poppers.

 When they are stuffed with the cheese mixture wrap the bacon around each popper and arrange it on the pan.